NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/administrator.md

   and has one method:

-  - `List<Set<Player>> startTournament(List<Player>)`
+  - `List<Set<StrategyPlayer>> startTournament(List<StrategyPlayer>)`
-    - This method will start a tournament of Tsuro using the `List<Player>` given, where the list is sorted by the ages of the Players, **ascending**.
-The `List<Set<Player>>` it returns is the rankings of the players, where earlier sets represent higher placings, and the sets contain the players who achieved that placing.
+    - This method will start a tournament of Tsuro using the `List<StrategyPlayer>` given, where the list is sorted by the ages of the Players, **ascending**.
+The `List<Set<StrategyPlayer>>` it returns is the rankings of the players, where earlier sets represent higher placings, and the sets contain the players who achieved that placing.

-**Interpretation**: An administrator starts a tournament of Tsuro, taking players and putting them in different games with referees, and eventually determines the rankings of the `Player`s.
+**Interpretation**: An administrator starts a tournament of Tsuro, taking players and putting them in different games with referees, and eventually determines the rankings of the `StrategyPlayer`s.
 The Administrator runs the tournament by creating games with random permutations of players, then ranking players based on performance.

 ```
 +-------+                                       +---------+                   +---------+ +---------+